Puma Reveals How It Is Revolutionizing Sneaker Lacing

 Puma is out to change how sneakers are laced.

-At a press event Thursday night in New York City (with influencers and athletes including Yes Julz and Usain Bolt in attendance), the athletic standout unveiled its new Netfit technology, a customizable lacing system that the brand states offers infinite ways to lace up your shoe.
-The tech, according to Puma, also enhances the fit and support of the shoe with its high grade engineered net and form-fitting base materials.
+At a press event Thursday night in New York City (with influencers and athletes including Yes Julz and Usain Bolt in attendance), the athletic standout unveiled its new Netfit technology, a customizable lacing system that, the brand says, offers infinite ways to lace up your shoes.
+The tech, according to Puma, also enhances the fit and support of the shoe, with its high-grade engineered net and formfitting base materials.

 Netfit isn’t limited to one type of silhouette Puma offers; the brand confirmed that it will use the innovation on several sports and performance shoes.

-Although the lacing possibilities are limitless, the brand has also developed five lacing options using the technology: Standard, for runners who need minimal support; Stability, for runners who need additional medial support; Wide Foot, for runners with wider feet that need extra room; Narrow Foot, for runners with narrow feet; and Heel Support, for runners who prefer a tighter fit around the heel.
+Although the lacing possibilities are limitless, the brand has also developed five lacing options using the technology: Standard, for runners who need minimal support; Stability, for runners who need additional medial support; Wide Foot, for runners with wider feet who need extra room; Narrow Foot, for runners with narrow feet; and Heel Support, for runners who prefer a tighter fit around the heel.

-The Puma Speed Ignite Netfit is available now via puma.com, and retail for $140.
+The Puma Speed Ignite Netfit is available now via puma.com and retails for $140.

-After the Speed drop, other styles will drop throughout the rest of May through July.
-Puma will release the 365 EvoKnit Netfit on May 10, and the Ignite Netfit and the Tsugi Netfit styles are scheduled to arrive on June 1.
-In July, consumers will be able to buy iterations of the Ignite Limitless Netfit, the Ignite Limitless Netfit, the Tsugi Netfit, the 365 Netfit and the EvoSpeed Indoor Netfit.
+After the Speed drop, other styles will appear during the rest of May and through July.
+Puma will release the 365 EvoKnit Netfit on May 10, while the Ignite Netfit and the Tsugi Netfit styles are scheduled to arrive on June 1.
+In July, consumers will be able to buy iterations of the Ignite Limitless Netfit, the Tsugi Netfit, the 365 Netfit and the EvoSpeed Indoor Netfit.

 Puma Speed Ignite Netfit (Men), $140; puma.com